Sending SMS by Cellular Hardware

 Cellular hardware is the single most reliable and efficient method of delivering SMS.
 By using cellular hardware, you're removing PageGate's reliance on your internet connection to deliver your messages which means that your internet connection could go down and your messages would still be delivered.
-It's also incredibly important to note that allowing PageGate to interact with cellular hardware is the only method of configuring a two-way messaging system with SMS.
+It's also important to note that allowing PageGate to interact with cellular hardware is the only method of configuring a two-way messaging system with SMS.

-It's also possible to turn an Android phone in to a cellular modem with NotePage's new Android SMS Gateway App.
+It's also possible to turn an Android phone in to a cellular gateway with NotePage's Android SMS Gateway App.
 When the smart phone is connected by wifi to the same network as the PageGate server, this app grants PageGate access to the smart phone and allows PageGate to use that cell phone to send and receive text messages.
 It is important to note that all carrier rules regarding sending text messages for the cell phone plan on the phone apply.

 Cellular routers and gateways can be accessed by TCP, so you don't have to connect them to PageGate PC; they just need to be connected to your network and configured appropriately to receive messaging commands.
-Multitech's rCell 100 and Airlink's GX450 are good examples of cellular routers and gateways.

 For information on how to configure RS232 or USB connected cellular hardware, have a look at the Creating a GSM-AT Carrier steps.